 Integrative psychotherapy is an approach to healing and easing life’s problems by increasing one’s resilience and personal resources.
 It incorporates the fundamental principles of traditional psychotherapy and holistic medicine to promote healing on all levels: emotional physical, mental and spiritual.
 Integrative psychotherapy aims to create a healthy alliance between mind and body to enable patients to manage stress and create a healthy lifestyle.
-In addition to counseling services, some of the tools available at our Center include meditation, visual imagery, and music therapy.
+In addition to counseling services, some of the tools available at our Center include meditation and visual imagery.

 We know that our minds can quickly jump to worst-case scenarios, worry and self-defeating behaviors.
 We can feel overwhelmed, lose direction, and lose our center.
 These patterns of thought contribute to illness, stuck relationships, and loss of self esteem.
 At the Johns Hopkins Integrative Medicine & Digestive Center, our therapists work with patients to develop and strengthen their mental and emotional health.
 We help increase the strengths that exist in each patient, discover new ways of managing current stressors, and create strategies to assist their movement onto a positive future.